Anthropology and Local Culture

 HIGHLIGHTS

-• A New Year’s Eve Out of Time
+• A New Year's Eve you won't forget

-Note: The trip will be conducted in Italian, but some activities with the community will be supported by local translators and may take place in English or Spanish.
-A spirit of adaptability, an open mind, and… light clothing for the day but warm clothes for the night are needed: it can get cold in the forest!
+Note: The trip will be conducted in Italian, though some activities with the community will be supported by local translators and held in Spanish.

 TRIP PURPOSE